-ONLINE Indicates that the CoordPoint resource is working.
-UNKNOWN Indicates the agent cannot determine the coordination points resource's state.
+Indicates the agent cannot determine the coordination points resource's state.
 This state may be due to an incorrect configuration.

+FAULTED
-FAULTED Indicates that CoordPoint resource is reported for one or more of the following conditions: The number of coordination points with missing keys (or registrations) has exceeded the value of the FaultTolerance attribute.
-The number of unreachable coordination points has exceeded the value of the FaultTolerance attribute.
-Coordinator disks are deleted from or added to the Coordinator Disk Group.
-Public character path of a disk and the device path that corresponds

-Public character path of a disk and the device path that corresponds to the device number of that disk in the kernel driver do not match.
+Indicates that CoordPoint resource is reported for one or more of the following conditions:

+- The number of coordination points with missing keys (or registrations) has exceeded the value of the FaultTolerance attribute. - The number of unreachable coordination points has exceeded the value of the FaultTolerance attribute. - Coordinator disks are deleted from or added to the Coordinator Disk Group. - Public character path of a disk and the device path that corresponds to the device number of that disk in the kernel driver do not match.

-Required attribute Description FaultTolerance The FaultTolerance attribute determines when the CoordPoint agent declares that the registrations on th coordination points are missing or connectivity betwee the nodes and the coordination points is lost.
-If the number of coordination points with missing key (or registrations) and or the number of unreachable coordination points exceeds the value of the FaultTolerance attribute, then the agent reports FAULTED.
+Required attribute Description FaultTolerance The FaultTolerance attribute determines when the CoordPoint agent declares that the registrations on the coordination points are missing or connectivity between the nodes and the coordination points is lost.
+If the number of coordination points with missing keys (or registrations) and or the number of unreachable coordination points exceeds the value of the FaultTolerance attribute, then the agent reports FAULTED.
 Set the value of this attribute depending on your own configuration requirements.
-For example, if the FaultTolerance value is set to 1, then the CoordPoint agent reports FAULTED if it sees 2 or more number of coordinator points with missing keys (or registrations and or the number of unreachable coordination points Change the value of the FaultTolerance attribute eithe before the CoordPoint agent starts to monitor or whil the CoordPoint agent is monitoring.
+For example, if the FaultTolerance value is set to 1, then the CoordPoint agent reports FAULTED if it sees 2 or more number o coordinator points with missing keys (or registrations) and or the number of unreachable coordination points Change the value of the FaultTolerance attribute eithe before the CoordPoint agent starts to monitor or while the CoordPoint agent is monitoring.
 If the attribute is set while the CoordPoint agent is monitoring, then the CoordPoint agent reads the new value in the next monitor cycle.
 To view the current FaultTolerance value, enter the following command: hares -display coordpoint -attribute FaultTolerance Type and dimension: integer-scalar Default: "0"